-PSHE Extremely clinically vulnerable pupil procedure for those who are educated off site or missing lessons due to scheduled a ppointments or medical reasons Step 1 Deputy Head Pastoral communicates with the pupils' parents letting them know how to access the PSHE work on OneNote Step 2 Parents confirm they will oversee pupils' access and engagement with the relevant PSHE resources.
-PSHE vulnerable pupil procedure for pupils in school Step 1 Head of PSHE shares the reviewed and updated PSHE policy and overviews - Y1-Y11 at the start of each academic year with pupils, parents and staff.
-The PSHE policy and overviews are uploaded to the school website.
-A letter is sent to all parents outlining the PSHE programme at Ballard.
+PSHE Extremely clinically vulnerable pupil procedure for those who are educated off site or missing lessons due to scheduled appointments or medical reasons Step 1 Deputy Head Pastoral communicates with the pupils' parents letting them know how to access the PSHE work on OneNote.
+Step 2 Parents confirm they will oversee pupils' access and engagement with the relevant PSHE resources.
+PSHE vulnerable pupil procedure for pupils in school Step 1 Head of PSHE shares the reviewed and updated PSHE Policy and overviews - Years 1 to 11 at the start of each academic year with pupils, parents and staff.
+The PSHE Policy and overviews are uploaded to the school website.
+When a pupil joins a parent pack is sent which includes an outline of the PSHE programme at Ballard.
 The Head of PSHE meets with parents from each year group at the Welcome Evenings at the start of the academic year to share the updated PSHE overviews and invite feedback.
 The Head of PSHE is available for appointments at all parents' evenings and the Head of PSHE is at the Year 9 options evening.

-Step 2 Deputy Head Pastoral and Pastoral support meet each week to review the PSHE lessons for the upcoming week for Y1 to Y11 and flag any pupils that may be vulnerable to the topics being covered, drawing from the centralised vulnerable pupil pastoral document.
+Step 2 Deputy Head Pastoral and pastoral support meet each week to review the PSHE lessons for the upcoming week for Year 1 to Year 11 and flag any pupils that may be vulnerable to the topics being covered, drawing from the centralised vulnerable pupil pastoral document.
 Step 3 Pastoral support sends an email to the agreed group naming the pupils/year group and topics that have been highlighted and indicates on the email which member of the pastoral team will talk to that pupil prior to the PSHE lesson to confirm if the pupil is happy to remain in the lesson or if they would find it easier to work in a 1:1 situation.
 Step 4 The pupils are spoken to, and a decision is emailed back to the pastoral group involved.

-Step 5 If a child has confirmed that they would find it difficult to be in a PSHE lesson and would like to be withdrawn, a trained DSL PSHE teacher will withdraw from the main lesson and work with them 1:1 at the same time as the main PSHE lesson in the dedicated PSHE classrooms - if appropriate at that time.
-Depending on each individual pupil's situation the Head of PSHE will adjust the work for the pupil.
-PSHE pupils who become upset before a PSHE lesson unexpectedly and do not go to the lesson Step 1 If a pupil is upset and cannot attend their PSHE lesson, an email is to be sent by the member of staff involved to g-reception and g- pastoral so the pupil can be collected.
+Step 5 If a child has confirmed that they would find it difficult to be in a PSHE lesson and would like to be withdrawn, a trained DDSL PSHE teacher will withdraw from the main lesson and work with them 1:1 at the same time as the main PSHE lesson in the dedicated PSHE classrooms - if appropriate at that time.
+Depending on each individual pupil's situation and lived experience the Head of PSHE will adjust the work for the pupil.
+PSHE pupils who become upset before a PSHE lesson unexpectedly and do not go to the lesson Step 1 If a pupil is upset and cannot attend their PSHE lesson, an email is to be sent by the member of staff involved to g-reception and g-pastoral so the pupil can be collected.
 Reception will notify the PSHE team taking the lesson in person giving the location of the pupil.
-A PSHE teacher will leave PSHE to work with them.
-Step 2 When ready the pupil can work in one of the 4 dedicated PSHE classrooms for that lesson with the PSHE teacher.
-New pupil starters at Ballard during the academic year Step 1 Head of Marketing and Admissions ensures that the PSHE introduction letter is sent to all new parents in their welcome pack who have missed the start of the academic year outlining the PSHE programme at Ballard and where to access the SoW on the website
+A PSHE teacher will leave PSHE to work with them if appropriate.
+A centralised Excel sheet is kept of the lesson missed to support catch up.
+Step 2 When ready, the pupil can work in one of the 4 dedicated PSHE classrooms for that lesson with the PSHE teacher.
+New pupil starters at Ballard during the academic year Step 1 Head of Marketing and Admissions ensures that the Welcome pack which includes information on PSHE is sent to all new parents who have missed the start of the academic year outlining the PSHE programme at Ballard and where to access the SoW on the website.